FEUP-LTW-2025/ltw-project-ltw07g03/README.md

 - [x] Register a new account.
 - [x] Log in and out.
-- [x] Edit their profile, including their name, username, password, and email.
+- [x] Edit their profile, including their name, username, password, email, and profile pictures.
+- [x] View and manage account status (active/inactive).
+- [x] Access real-time messaging system with conversation history and chat interface.

 **Freelancers:**

 - [x] List new services, providing details such as category, pricing, delivery time, and service description, along with images or videos.
 - [x] Track and manage their offered services.
+- [x] Edit and update existing services with new information, pricing, or media galleries.
-- [x] Respond to inquiries from clients regarding their services and provide custom offers if needed.
+- [x] Respond to inquiries from clients and provide custom offers through real-time messaging system.
 - [x] Mark services as completed once delivered.

 **Clients:**